douglas86/personal-link-tracker/README.md

 ### This is a short description of the design structure

-I have used the atomic design stucture for components in this project:<br/>
+I have used the atomic design structure for components in this project:<br/>
-The meaning of atomic design stucture is as follows:<br/>
+The meaning of atomic design structure is as follows:<br/>
 atom - this is the smallest form which could be a button, input tag, label etc<br/>
 molecule - this will consist of atoms together such as input field like a button or search icon etc<br/>
-organism - organisms this will be were functionality starts comming together like cards that I have placed on the home page or a map to iterate around molecules<br/>
+organism - organisms this will be were functionality starts coming together like cards that I have placed on the home page or a map to iterate around molecules<br/>
-template - this is where the pages start comming together - this will place components in a layout and demonstrate the design<br/>
+template - this is where the pages start coming together - this will place components in a layout and demonstrate the design<br/>
 <br/>

 Structure of the api calling:<br/>